-- Motivate to choose research ascareer - > Formulate the research problem, prepare the researchdesign - > Identify various sources for literature review and data collection report writing - > Equip with good methods to analyse the collecteddata - ➢ Know about IPRcopyrights
+- Motivate to choose research ascareer - > Formulate the research problem, prepare the researchdesign - > Identify various sources for literature review and data collection report writing - Equip with good methods to analyse the collected data - Know about IPRcopyrights

 - 1. Define research problem, review and asses the quality of literature from varioussources - 2.
 Improve the style and format of writing a report for technical paper/ Journal report, understand and develop various researchdesigns - 3.
-Collect the data by various methods: observation, interview, questionnaires - 4.
-Analyse problem by statistical techniques: ANOVA, F-test, Chi-square - 5.
+Collect the data by various methods: observation, interview, questionnaires and analyze problem by statistical techniques: ANOVA, F-test, Chi-square - 4.
 Understand apply for patent and copyrights